 | 6.
 Pricing honesty | Tied |

-Overall: PutTogether wins three rounds, Whering wins one, two ties.
+Overall: PutTogether wins 3 rounds, Whering wins 1, 2 ties.

 Where PutTogether falls short against Whering

-The leader of this article is not the better app on every axis.
-Whering beats PT on:
+PT wins on this article's rounds but isn't the better app on every axis.
+Whering beats PutTogether on:

 - Sustainability methodology.
 Published CO₂ scoring, dead-weight tracking, cost-per-wear automatic.
 PT has none of this.

-- Platform breadth. iOS plus Android.
+- Platform breadth. iOS + Android.
 PT is iOS only.

 - Resale and repair routing.
 Vinted, Depop, repair partners in the UK and France.
 PT has no resale infrastructure.

 - Free-tier discoverability.
-Whering's free core app lets users try the catalog UX without paying.
-PT's trial is shorter (the onboarding portrait moment).
+Whering's free core app lets users try the full catalog UX, the sustainability dashboard, and basic recommendations without any payment.
+PT's trial is shorter — the onboarding portrait moment, then the paywall.

 The two apps, expanded